GREAT COATES VILLAGE HALL HIRING AGREEMENT AND STANDARD CONDITIONS OF HIRE FOR ALL USERS.

 - The Village Council confirms that it has insurance to insure the liabilities described in sub-clause (a) above and may, in its discretion and in the case of non commercial hirers, insure the liabilities described in sub-clause (a) above.

 - Where the Village Hall does not insure the liabilities described in sub-clauses (a) and above, the Hirer agrees to take out adequate insurance to insure such liability and shall produce the policy and current receipt or other evidence of cover to the Village Council prior to commencement of the Function.
-In the event of non production by the Hirer (or other suitable evidence of cover) the Booking shall be voidable at the insistence of the Village Council (without return of any deposit paid) who may in such circumstances let the Premises to another hirer.
+In the event of non production by the Hirer (or other suitable evidence of cover) the Booking will be cancelled without return of any fees paid.
 The Village Council is insured against any claims arising out of its own negligence.

-The Hirer must report all accidents involving injury to the Village Council as soon as reasonably possible.
-Any failure of equipment belonging to the Village Hall or brought in by the Hirer must also be reported as soon as possible.
+The Hirer must report all accidents involving injury or failure of equipment belonging to the Village Hall as soon as practicable and no later than 56 hours failure of equipment belonging to the Village Hall or brought in by the Hirer must also be reported as soon as possible.

-18 Drunk and disorderly behaviour and Supply of illegal drugs
+21 Drunk and Disorderly Behaviour and Supply of Illegal Drugs.

 The Hirer shall agree to take all reasonable steps to ensure that there is no excessive consumption of alcohol.
 The Hirer will take all reasonable steps to prevent (and if necessary deal with any) drunk and disorderly behaviour whether on the premises or in its immediate vicinity.
 Alcohol will not be served to any person suspected of being drunk or to any person suspected of being under the age of 18.
 Any person suspected of being drunk, under the influence of drugs or who is behaving in a violent or disorderly way shall be asked to leave the premises.
 The Hirer will take all reasonable steps to ensure that illegal drugs are not brought onto the Premises, nor consumed in the vicinity.